CONVEYOR BELT TERMS A-Z BELTEDIA

 A smooth or embossed covering on a pulley to increase friction between belt and pulley.

 An open mesh fabric in which the warp yarns are held by the filling yarns, with the filling yarns twisted around alternating warp yarns in opposite direction.
+Sometimes used as impact breaker.

 Defining the belt's sag on the idler gaps.
 The sag may be an issue for very thin belts and wide gaps.
 Term widely used in North America.